-1.1 This report proposes consultation on the commissioning priorities and procurement programme to transform the housing related support sector in Derby.
-The recommendations are for a 12 week public consultation on the proposals and their impact, to commence 8th May 2012.
-Undertaking the consultation addresses issues raised in letters dated 2nd April 2012 from the Supporting People Provider Forum.
+1.1 This report provides details about the savings proposals, commissioning priorities and procurement programme that will transform the housing related support sector in Derby.
+A 12 week public consultation on the proposals and their impact, has recently closed, and a final report is due to be considered by Cabinet on the 13th September 2012.
+The Adults and Public Health Board are asked to provide comments on the proposals to assist the decision making process.